qmk/qmk_firmware/keyboards/thevankeyboards/minivan/keymaps/josjoha/readme.md

 ![Minivan layout Image associations](http://socialism.nl/misc/minivan/minivan-relationships_common_1500_vd.jpg)

-12 Trouble shooting
+13 Trouble shooting
 ===================
-  • Flashing firmware
+  • Compiling

-  When you flash your board, suddenly your Unicode doesn't work, or your leds seem to be broken.
-What seems to happen sometimes is that after flashing the value of a user option ends up in a different state than you expected.
+  If the firmware is too large, you can try using a different version of the compiler, or you may have to reduce size by removing certain options.

   • Unicode